-Early on, I took a tip from traditional steakhouses and made mushrooms a routine side dish.
+Early on, I took a tip from traditional steakhouses and made mushrooms a routine side dish for steaks.
 Back in the day, and before I had access to any exotic wild varieties, we’d grab a hand full of button mushrooms.
 Sometimes when those weren’t available, I’d open up a can of button mushrooms.
 Creamed mushrooms occasionally were cast as supporting actor for baked potatoes and a grilled t-bones.

 These days with a fabulous supply and availability of wild and exotic mushroom varieties, I feel spoiled with options, so indulge as much as I can.
 I’ve got two thriving pots of English Thyme and Lemon Thyme growing on my deck and with a little lemon zest, these grilled baby Portabello mushrooms were a really nice side dish for grilled lamb.
 Earthy, smoky and zesty with citrus, we savored every bite.
 But are baby Portabello mushrooms exotic?
 According to Wikipedia, portobello, cremini, and white button mushrooms are from the same family.
 The cremini, or baby bella mushrooms, when left to grow into that big delicious cap are marketed as a Portobello.